-At Asrar, we offer private lessons, group classes, and structured courses.
-The classes can be online or in person.
-Our structured courses follow clear start and end dates for steady progress, while group classes let you join peers at your level without committing to a full course.
+At Asrar, we offer private classes, group classes, and structured programs.
+Classes can be online or in person.
+Our structured programs follow clear start and end dates for steady progress, while group classes let you join peers at your level without committing to a full course.
 For maximum flexibility, private lessons are tailored to your pace, goals, and schedule.

 All Classes are available in both Modern Standard Arabic (Fusha) or Levantine Dialect (Ammiya)